Evolutionary neuroandrogenic theory: Sexual selection

 First, ENA theory posits that women value the social position and resources of a prospective partner more so than men.
 Therefore, there is a large evolutionary incentive for men to compete and obtain the aforementioned social status and resources.
-Thus, males have evolved greater competitive behavior, which could manifest itself in criminality depending on the behavior's position on the crude-sophistication scale.
+Thus, males have evolved greater competitive behavior, which could manifest itself in criminality depending on the behavior's position on the crude–sophisticated scale.

 Biological changes in males

-Ellis hypothesized that the aforementioned selective pressures led to changes in the male brain that is mediated by a substantial increase in the presence of androgens (male sex hormones), particularly testosterone.
+Ellis hypothesized that the aforementioned selective pressures led to changes in the male brain that are mediated by a substantial increase in the presence of androgens (male sex hormones), particularly testosterone.
 During puberty, testosterone levels spike, producing three changes identified by ENA theory to play a crucial role in competitive behavior.

 The first change is in lowering the sensitivity of the male brain to adverse environmental stimuli.
 This change has the dual role of decreasing sensitivity to pain and keeping the brain in a suboptimally aroused state.
 Thus, men will tend to seek more sensory stimulation while being more resistant to the pain that behavior might elicit.
 The second change caused by testosterone is alterations to the limbic system, increasing the likelihood of episodic dyscontrol, in which the person experiences a sudden, often violent negative outburst.
 Finally, Ellis believed that testosterone led to a change in the lateralization of the brain.
-That is, the left and right sides of the brain have been implicated in different mental processes with the left functioning more in language and moral reasoning while the right functioned more in calculation of risk and reward.
+That is, the left and right sides of the brain have been implicated in different mental processes, with the left functioning more in language and moral reasoning while the right functions more in calculation of risk and reward.
 Ellis suggests that testosterone shifted neocortical activity to the right hemisphere of the brain, thus decreasing moral reasoning in males.

-Behavioral manifestation: the crude-sophisticated spectrum
+Behavioral manifestation: the crude–sophisticated spectrum

 Competitive behavior does not necessarily constitute criminal behavior.
-To distinguish those behaviors that are more likely to be criminal versus more benign behaviors, Ellis proposed the crude-sophisticated spectrum.
+To distinguish those behaviors that are more likely to be criminal versus more benign behaviors, Ellis proposed the crude–sophisticated spectrum.
 Crude behaviors are those that are obviously and purposefully harmful (e.g.: rape, murder, etc.) while sophisticated behaviors are those that still compete for status or resources but are generally considered acceptable by society (e.g.: competing for a promotion or political position).
 Many behaviors lie between those two extremes.
 For example, white-collar crimes (embezzlement, fraud) do not cause physical harm to people but are also not accepted by society.

 During the onset of puberty and on through early adulthood in males, males experience a sudden inclination for competitive behavior but have not yet learned how to manifest it in an acceptable way.
 Therefore, competitive behavior at this age range tends to be more crude, explaining the disproportionate amount of criminality among young men.
 However, as men age, the gradually learn more socially accepted behavior and so their behavior transitions from crude to sophisticated.
 Ellis predicts that this means that higher intelligence people go through this transition faster and so will exhibit less criminality than less intelligent people.